volatiletech/authboss/README.md

 When the user re-visits the page, the `BodyReader` must read the token and return a type that can return the token.

+Confirmations carry two values in the database to prevent a timing attack.
+The selector and the verifier, always make sure in the ConfirmingServerStorer you're searching by the selector and not the verifier.

 ## Password Recovery

 | Info and Requirements |          |